 Before you begin: You must have your initial WebSphere for z/OS system installed and running.
-If not, start RRS, then DB2 for OS/390.
+If not, start RRS, then DB2.
 Then start WebSphere for z/OS:

 S BBODMN.DAEMON01

 Follow these steps to define the second WebSphere for z/OS system: